 Nine years ago, I found myself in a troubled marriage, making lots of mistakes, missing lots of moments.
 I don’t remember moving my older kids from cribs to beds, or much of their potty training years.
 I don’t remember a lot of the little moment’s that in reality, were the BIG moments.
 So, after my marriage fell apart I was a single mom, still making many mistakes and still missing moments.
 It took me some time to settle down, to really look at life with a different perspective, it took lots of prayers and lost nights to genuinely realize what was important.
 I spent a great deal of time listing to “While I’m Waiting” by John Waller, (It was my “go to” song for years!) knowing that God had a much bigger plan for me and my kids, I just had to be patient.

 So now, fast forward to today.
 I have this family that I had always longed for, a husband, Richard, who is perfectly fine with sitting home on a Friday night playing card or watching movies, just spending time with us, with our family.
 I have another baby I am blessed to raise, I am blessed with the opportunity to cherish all the “lasts” I will get to do with her and all the “firsts” that are to come with all three of them.
-You see, God took my story, my life of failure and turned them into so much more than I could have ever imagined.
+You see, God took my story, my life of failure and turned it into so much more than I could have ever imagined.
 Although I may have been a bit distracted with my first two children, although I missed things, God didn’t miss a thing.
 They are turning out to be great people, hopefully having a positive impact on those they encounter every day, and this is not by my doing alone, mostly this is the work of a Mighty God who can take any bad situation and bring an ample amount of good out of it.

 So, God brought me Richard, for many reasons I probably miss, but I know that because of my husband I have the opportunity to embrace the “lasts”, the “firsts”, and the “everyday” moments that I may have missed if I had not found the contentment that I have found with him.
-God's ultimate gift of forgiveness in forever evident in my life!
+God's ultimate gift of forgiveness is forever evident in my life!
 God definitely had a reason for Richard!

 If you, God, kept records on wrongdoings,